So we made a thing

 From a production standpoint, the headphones were key.
 I sent her a playlist I'd put together during my commute, but we ended up keeping Logic's "Fade Away" on repeat and that kept her movement timing consistent.
 I on the other hand couldn't hear the music, gave some basic direction, and just had to keep up.

 The edit took a bit longer than I expected in trying to sync her movements to the music as well as the un-rehearsed and un-controllable aspects of the footage we got.
-There were plently of interesting looking shots that I just couldn't use because they didn't fit the music – not to mention the unusably soft shots I blew focus on.
+There were plenty of interesting-looking shots that I just couldn't use because they didn't fit the music – not to mention the unusably soft shots I blew focus on.

 We're not curing cancer or anything, but we did have a very loose storyline with a beginning, middle, and end.
-We honestly just wandered around the Lower East Side of Manhattan not far from her apartment just looking for good/interesting looking light.
-The ice cream break was intentional, but accidentally hitting someone on the subway with her purse while she was dancing wasn't; Thank God that very large man was cool as hell.
+We honestly just wandered around the Lower East Side not far from her apartment, looking for good and interesting light.
+The ice cream break was intentional, but accidentally hitting someone on the subway with her purse while she was dancing wasn't.
+Thank God that very large man was cool as hell.

 UPDATE: As per usual, the footage from this film is available for licensing over at Filmsupply.
 Speaking of footage licensing, here's an example of how it was used to create an actual spot.
 Thank goodness too because the proceeds helped me pay rent in May 2020 during the Covid-19 nonsense.